Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Mission: Impossible - Dead Reckoning Part One (July 12)

 The next chapter in the saga of the Impossible Mission Force was so big, that writer-director Christopher McQuarrie had to split it into two parts.
-Once again, McQuarrie (the only director in the franchise to helm more than a single installment) shows his reverence for previous outings by reuniting Tom Cruise's Ethan Hunt with the likes of Eugene Kittridge (Henry Czerny) and even William Donloe (Rolf Saxon) — a pair of characters that haven't been seen since the 1996 original.
+Once again, McQuarrie (the only director in the franchise to helm more than a single installment) shows his reverence for previous outings by reuniting Tom Cruise's Ethan Hunt with the likes of Eugene Kittridge (Henry Czerny) — a character that haven't been seen since the 1996 original.
 While plot details are still tightly under wraps, the trailer does imply a heated battle for a new kind of technology that allows the user to shape the truth to their will.
 Part Two follows next June.

 Oppenheimer (July 21)